 @gelm06, @hox17 and @jong21].
 [TODO: add stratification.]

 tions within large databases).
 In general, individuals from the same cluster tend to be more similar than individuals from other clusters.
 In statistical terms, this implies that observa- tions from the same cluster are correlated.
 If this correlation is left unaddressed, estimates of p values, confidence intervals even model parameters are prone to bias (Localio, Berlin, Ten Have, and Kimmel 2001).
 [TODO: make a link to imputation methods, which require adequate handling and propagation of variance; we are not recommending the adoption of multilevel models for data analysis here, but rather for imputation.]
 Statistical methods for clustered data typically adopt hierarchical models that explicitly describe the grouping of ob- servations.
-These models are also know as ‘multilevel models’, ‘hierarchical models’, ‘mixed effect models’ and ‘random effect models’.
+These models are also known as ‘multilevel models’, ‘hierarchical models’, ‘mixed effect models’ and ‘random effect models’, and in the context of time-to-event data as ‘frailty models’.
 Table 1 provides an overview of some key concepts in multilevel modeling.

 Missingness in multilevel data